Sadettin Tantan: Police career

-He began work as a deputy commissioner in the General Directorate of Security, working in the Narcotics and Law Departments of the police forces in Eskişehir, Bursa and İstanbul.
+He began work as a deputy commissioner in the General Directorate of Security, working in the Narcotics and Law Departments of the police forces in Eskişehir, Bursa and Istanbul.
 He served as the Head of the Provincial Police Departments in Giresun and Tekirdağ.
-Between 1980 and 1990, he served as the President of the İstanbul Specialised Wrestling Club.
+Between 1980 and 1990, he served as the President of the Istanbul Specialised Wrestling Club.
 He also served as the President of the Wrestling Federation between December 1991 and December 1993.

 Politics

 Mayor of Fatih (1994-99)

-Tantan joined the Motherland Party (ANAP) in 1994 and was selected as the party's candidate to become the Mayor of İstanbul's Fatih District for the 1994 local elections.
+Tantan joined the Motherland Party (ANAP) in 1994 and was selected as the party's candidate to become the Mayor of Istanbul's Fatih district for the 1994 local elections.
 He was elected and served as the district's mayor for five years.
-In 1999, there was speculation that ANAP could select him as a candidate for the Mayor of the İstanbul Metropolitan Municipality for the 1999 local elections.
-He was instead selected as a candidate to become a Member of Parliament#Member of Parliament for İstanbul's second electoral district in the 1999 general election.
+In 1999, there was speculation that ANAP could select him as a candidate for the Mayor of the Istanbul Metropolitan Municipality for the 1999 local elections.
+He was instead selected as a candidate to become a Member of Parliament#Member of Parliament for Istanbul's second electoral district in the 1999 general election.